 Once the Education Information Advisory Committee had approved the study design, instruments, and procedures, the data collection subcontractor (Westat, Inc.) proceeded with securing permission from education officials.
 First, notification letters were mailed to the Chief State School Officers, identifying the schools in the state that had been selected for the survey.
 Similar letters were subsequently mailed to superintendents of districts including sampled public schools and diocesan offices of sampled Catholic schools.
-(Information about this pre-survey mail-out is included in Appendix C.) Copies of the survey instruments and additional information about the study were provided when requested.
+Copies of the survey instruments and additional information about the study were provided when requested.